libgit2/pygit2/docs/install.rst

 - Libssh2, optional, used for SSH network operations.
 - pkg-config, optional, used for SSH network operations.

+It should work with older versions of cffi and PyPy, but using cffi 1.0+ (and PyPy 2.6+) is strongly encouraged.

 .. warning::

    One common mistake users do is to choose incompatible versions of libgit2